litleleprikon/bachelor_paper/README.md

 ## Mapper
-This python script is responds for Map phase of MapReduce program
+`mapper.py` script is responds for Map phase of MapReduce program
+* The first step is to process hashtags and split it to separate words.
+* Second step is removing of users links and http links from tweet
+* Third step is separating of tweet terms.
+Terms includes emoticons After this simple steps script count sentiment value of tweets, using special dictionary and returns 1 if tweet positive or 0 if tweet negative.

 ## Reducer
 `reducer.py` script is responds for reduce phase of MapReduce program.